andrewberning/andrewberning/README.md

 ### Hi there 👋, my name is Andrew Berning

-I am an ambitious software engineer who likes making full-stack web applications.
+I am a software engineer who likes making full-stack web applications.
 I love to contribute and help others in their code journey.
 I am always striving to learn more through an awesome community of other developers.

 Skills: HTML / CSS / JS / REACT